 As investor expectations adjust to these risks, stock prices could see further downward pressure.
 If economic indicators continue to weaken or growth slows, a stock market correction or crash could follow.

-4. Volatility Scares
+4. Volatility scares

 Market volatility, often measured by the CBOE Volatility Index (VIX), can also be a warning sign of an impending crash.
 In August 2023, the VIX spiked to 65 during a period of intense market swings, a sign that investors were growing increasingly fearful of future market conditions.